Welcome to August, ya’ll!

 Now, Patanjali’s Yoga Sutras is not a cookbook.
 He didn’t give much direction on how to move through each limb, especially since the last three cannot be taught.
 These last three limbs are stages of meditation; much like sleep, we cannot try to meditate.
 We can certainly practice techniques to help build a bridge to meditation, but it’s simply a state of mind; a state of being.

-Furthermore, Patanjali certainly didn’t provide any poses to help practitioners find their way into sthira and sukha, or effort and ease; ideas of what we are supposed to achieve in asana.
+Furthermore, Patanjali certainly didn’t provide any poses to help practitioners find their way into sthira and sukha, or effort and ease.
 This is where Hatha Yoga comes in.
 More on that next week.

 Desikachar, T. K. (1999).
 The heart of yoga: Developing a personal practice.
 Rochester, VT: Inner Traditions International.

 *There’s a lot of debate over the meaning of nirodhah, that we just don’t have the time to get into this week!
 I chose to keep the word cessation, as we may be able to interpret that as both a stoppage or a stillness.
 If you’re interested in hearing the debate, check out this Podcast from J. Brown Yoga, where two scholars go head to head on this issue.
 Secondly, the Chopra Center describes asana as what we see in studios today, however this isn’t entirely correct when connecting to Patanjali’s Yoga Sutras.
 Patanjali didn’t even describe asana in the text.
+In fact, asana was a description of sitting down to meditate.
 These postures came later.
 Let me know if you have any insight on this.
 I’m still learning too, ya’ll!

 Patanjali’s Yoga Sutras introduces us to asana, but what is asana referring to in the text and what does it have to do with modern day yoga?